fr3s4avakad00/Mynd-Sync/README.md

 3. **Start Focus Session**: Navigate to `timer.html` to start a focus timer.
 When the session ends, points are awarded based on time spent.
 4. **Earn and Spend Points**: Earn points through focus sessions and spend them on customizations like background (via `newHome.html`) and items in the shop (via `house.html`).
 5. **Logout and Reset**: Users can log out or reset data on `gamePage.html` through the Log Out and Reset buttons.

----

-This `README.md` provides detailed insights into the structure, purpose, and operation of each part of the app, guiding users on running and engaging with the application effectively.